-For varieties with low apical dominance and strong tendency to Geiztriebbildung drive these lateral ramifications early in the summer from the leaf axils of the growing main stem from.
+For varieties with low apical dominance and strong tendency to Geiztriebbildung drive this lateral ramifications early in the summer from the leaf axils of the growing main stem from.
 Such Geiztriebe carry then also Gescheine, from which develop small grapes.
-These mature, however, because of the later blossom not enough anymore, are still green and sour at the time of the harvest and therefore have to be removed.
-Old names for the Geiztrauben are Dolder, Drohler or Härlinge, In the past, it was also a simple, acidified wine won, in Austria he was called "Irxenwein".
+These mature, however, due to the later blossom no longer enough, are still green and sour at the time of the harvest and must therefore be removed.
+Old names for the Geiztrauben are Dolder, Drohler or Härlinge, It used to be a simple, acidified wine, in Austria it was called "Irxenwein".
 Geiztriebe were previously broken out in principle before flowering (auszubizt), today they are left partly on the floor.
-Your leaves can namely as a valuable additional assimilation surface in the photosynthesis serve.
+Their leaves can namely as a valuable additional assimilation surface in the photosynthesis serve.

 Give growing shoot tips auxins (Plant hormones), which suppress the expulsion of the miser buds in the subsequent drive sections.
-With increasing distance to the tip of the shoot, the effect of the hormone is lost, so that first in the lower part Geiztriebe can grow out.
+With increasing distance to the shoot tip the effect of the hormone loses itself, so that first in the lower range Geiztriebe can grow out.
 When the shoot tip of the main shoot is culminated, the apical dominance of the long drive is eliminated, so that Geiztriebe can form everywhere.
-Sometimes only the top miser will drive under the capped tip.
-The outgrowing Geiztrieb then takes over the Apikaldominanz and continues the growth in length of the main drive replacement, with a slight curvature at the lateral Austriebsbasis and slightly thinner Internodien.
+Sometimes only the uppermost avarice bud drives under the capped tip.
+The outgrowing Geiztrieb then takes over the Apikaldominanz and continues the growth of length of the main drive replacement, with a slight curvature at the lateral Austriebsbasis and slightly thinner Internodien.